andrewgioia/EchoPHP/README.md

     $echomtg->addCard( 4797, 1, 1.50, '08-20-2015', 0 );

 The only required parameter is the first one, the card's [Mutiverse ID](http://gatherer.wizards.com), i.e., it's ID in Gatherer.
-There are two ways to get this.
-First is usings EchoMTG's card reference call, you have to AUTH'd to make this call, https://www.echomtg.com/api/data/card_reference/auth=XXXXXXXXXXXXXXX (available in JSON, XML, or CSV.. full reference in the EchoMTG API), this reference is important because Promo cards do not have a Multiverse ID, but they are assigned them by EchoMTG in this reference.
-This allows you to add promo cards programmatically.
-Alternatively you can get Multiverse ID's by hand by searching for the card/printing there or using the [MTGJson](http://mtgjson.com) API (or similar services).
+There are two ways to get this:

+1. The preferred method is EchoMTG's card reference call, accessible here via the `cardReference()` method.
+This reference is important because Promo cards **do not** have a Multiverse ID but they are assigned them by EchoMTG in this reference, allowing you to add promo cards programmatically.
+This method takes a string for the card name and, optionally, set code to search and returns the ID:

+        $echomtg->cardReference( 'Verdant Force', 'tmp' );

+2. Alternatively you can get Multiverse ID's by hand by searching for the card/printing at Gatherer or using the [MTGJson](http://mtgjson.com) API (or similar services).

 The other parameters are quantity, your purchase price, the date of your purchase in mm-dd-yyyy format, and whether the card is foil (1) or not (0).